ElleyChen/resize-the-image/README.md

-# resize-the-image
+# resize-and-crop-the-image
-resize the image in Python before training a model
+resize and crop the image in Python before training a model